 Thinking about buying land in Kenya?
-Whether you're based in Nairobi or the USA, one thing is certain: before you sign any land agreement, you must conduct a land search.
-It's your first line of defence against fraud, hidden disputes, or buying land from someone who doesn't legally own it.
+Whether you're in Nairobi, the USA, or anywhere else, conducting a land search is an essential first step before signing any land agreement.
+This process protects you from fraud, hidden disputes, and the risk of unknowingly purchasing land from someone who does not legally own it.

 The good news?
 It's easier than ever to do, thanks to online platforms like Ardhisasa and eCitizen.
 Even if you're abroad, you can complete the entire process from the comfort of your home.

-At AMG Realtors, we've helped thousands of Kenyans, both locally and in the diaspora, navigate the land buying process with confidence and peace of mind.
-In this guide, we'll show you exactly how to do a land search in Kenya, both online and in person.
+At AMG Realtors, we've helped thousands of Kenyans, both locally and in the diaspora, navigate the land buying process with confidence.
+This guide will walk you through how to perform a land search in Kenya, both online and in person, to ensure your investment is secure.

-A land search is a process that helps you confirm the legal ownership and status of a property.
-A land search lets you:
+A land search is a legal process that verifies the ownership and status of a property.
+Conducting a land search allows you to:

-• Check for liens, loans, legal disputes, caveats, or unpaid rates and taxes
+Check for liens, loans, disputes, caveats, or unpaid rates and taxes.

-• Verify the location, size, boundaries, and zoning
+Verify the location, size, boundaries, and zoning regulations.

-Without a land search, you risk falling victim to fraud, boundary conflicts, or even government repossession.
+Without a land search, you risk falling victim to fraud, boundary conflicts, or even government repossession of the property.

 Read our article on Common Mistakes to Avoid When Buying Land in Kenya.

-• Copy of the seller's ID and KRA PIN certificate
+Copy of the seller’s national ID and KRA PIN certificate

-• Scanned copy of the title deed (for online search)
+Scanned copy of the title deed (required for online searches)

-How to Do an Online Land Search via Ardhisasa
+How to Conduct an Online Land Search via Ardhisasa

-Ardhisasa is the government's modern digital platform for land-related services, ideal for Kenyans in the diaspora.
-It currently allows land search in Nairobi and Murang'a Counties.
+Ardhisasa is the government's modern digital platform for land-related services - ideal for Kenyans in the diaspora.
+Currently, it supports land searches in Nairobi, Murang'a, and Isiolo counties.

 Steps: